Selected working papers

 Download the paper.

-Gender and equality at top economics journals
+Gender and equality in economics and finance journals

-with E. Moon
+with E. Moon and R. Tol

 Download the paper or read summaries in ProMarket.org and the Royal Economic Society July 2020 Newsletter.